Our Must-do Tuscany Itinerary

 Start in the Piazza Grande and climb to the top of the clock tower to get panoramic views of the village and surrounding Val d’Orcia.
 From here, wander through the pretty streets and browse the shops and gelaterias before heading to Veduta Panoramica or Palazzo Comunale for another spectacular viewpoint.

-If you’ve got time on your 5-day Tuscany itinerary, spend the afternoon sipping wine on an underground cellar tour or visit a nearby vineyard.
-Alternatively, take a cooking class to learn something new and fill your belly with delicious Tuscan cuisine.
-There are plenty of options in Montepulciano!
+If you’ve got time on your 5-day Tuscany itinerary, spend the afternoon sipping wine on an underground cellar tour (book your tour here) or visit a nearby vineyard.

 How to get from Siena to Pienza / Montepulciano

-From Siena to Pienza/Montepulciano is roughly an hour of driving, depending on your route.
-However, we recommend staying off the highway as much as possible to see some beautiful scenery.
-There are some fantastic wineries in this area, so if you’re lucky enough not to be the designated driver, take the opportunity to taste some local wines in a stunning vineyard setting.
+There are some fantastic wineries in this area, so if you’re lucky enough not to be the designated driver (usually Hannah!), take the opportunity to sample some local wines in a stunning vineyard setting.

 Where to Stay in Pienza / Montepulciano